 - 1. Academic honesty plagiarism, or the use of someone else's words without citations is a form of stealing.
 If you plagiarize, you will FAIL the assignment. - 2.
 Presentation standards APA style for all assignments.
-The essay should be typed in 12-point Times or Times New Roman font, paragraphs should be indented, and the pages stapled together. - 3.
+The essay should be typed in 12point Times or Times New Roman font, paragraphs should be indented, and the pages stapled together. - 3.
 Required materials for each class Always bring a copy of the IE Core Writing Guide and a printout of your assignment.

-Nicole Takeda prepared the following course plan that incorporates brainstorming, revision, peer tutorials, and writing lessons.
-Please note that for all IE courses, students must now use the APA Style not MLA as noted on the course plan.
+Nicole Takeda's course plan incorporates brainstorming, revision, peer tutorials, and writing lessons.
+Please note that for all IE courses, students must now use the APA Style not MLA as noted in her course plan.